Republicans sound the alarm about Democratic fervor

-SACRAMENTO/WASHINGTON, March 14 (Reuters) - Republican state senators in California gathered in Sacramento late last month for what amounted to an intervention.

-A leading Washington, D.C. polling firm warned the senators in no uncertain terms that intense Democratic antipathy toward President Donald Trump could spur that party’s voters to turn out in record numbers, jeopardizing safe Republican districts and potentially costing the party control of Congress.
+A leading Washington, D.C. polling firm warned the legislators in no uncertain terms that intense Democratic antipathy toward President Donald Trump could spur those voters to turn out in record numbers, jeopardizing safe Republican districts and potentially costing the party control of Congress.

 “Complacency is our worst enemy,” McDaniel said at the Conservative Political Action Conference last month.
 “Democrats have the energy.”

+Republicans are also struggling to motivate their voters to come out in the numbers needed to retain the party’s grip on the U.S. Senate and the House of Representatives.

-“It’s a challenge, it is,” said Jeff Flake, a Republican U.S. senator who is retiring this year.
+“It’s a challenge, it is,” said Jeff Flake, a Republican U.S. senator from Arizona who is retiring this year.
 “We’ve got our work cut out for us.”

 Issues that typically fire up conservatives when a Democrat is in the White House, including gun control, abortion, immigration and healthcare, have lost potency with Republicans in control of the White House and Congress as well as both legislative chambers in 32 U.S. states.